carlosjennings1991/Pewlett-Hackard-Analysis/README.md

 <img src="https://github.com/carlosjennings1991/Pewlett-Hackard-Analysis/blob/main/Photos/mentorship_departments_table.png" width="400" height="394">

 Fortunately, the top three outgoing departments (Development, Production, and Sales) line up with the top three potential mentors.
-However, each incoming mentor in development needs to train approx
+However, each incoming mentor in development needs to train approx. 22.2 replacements to 'future-proof' that department.

+Similarly, each incoming mento in production needs to train approx.